Black Castle, Bristol

 Black Castle Public House is a Grade I-listed building and public house on Junction Road in the Brislington suburb of the English city of Bristol.
 It is also known as Arno's Castle.

 History

 It was built in 1745–55 as a folly in the form of a castle which incorporated office spaces and recreation rooms, but may have originally been a stable block and laundry for the lord of the manor.
 The building was probably designed by either William Halfpenny or James Bridges, for the prominent local factory owner William Reeve of Mount Pleasant, now the Arnos Manor Hotel, from which it is separated by a major road junction.
 Reeve smelted brass and copper, and the Black Castle was built from blocks created from the waste slag.

+In a letter written during a visit to Bristol in 1766, Horace Walpole said he was "struck with a large Gothic building, coal black, and striped with white", and that he initially took it for "the devil's cathedral", before learning it served as stables and offices for the adjacent Arnos Court estate.